Wideband Quantum Transduction for Rydberg Atomic Receivers Using Six-Wave Mixing: System Model

 For a cold atomic cloud with a spatially varying density, $\chi _{{\text{eff}}}^{\left( 5 \right)} \left( \omega , z \right)$ inherits the density profile $N \left(z \right) $, and also includes the longitudinal variation of the optical field amplitudes due to finite beam waists.

 Given ${P^{\left( 5 \right)}}\left( \omega,z \right)$, the next step is to determine how this polarization generates an output light field (L) that we can actually detect.
-In a bulk medium, Maxwell's equations state that spatial changes of the electric field are driven by the material polarization.
-Since the weak output light field (L) co-propagates with the strong optical beams along the center of the cold atomic cloud, the coupling reduces to a one-dimensional propagation problem along the $z$-axis.
-Then, the field evolution satisfies
+Here we adopt a collinear, paraxial, and slowly-varying-envelope treatment, so that the propagation is reduced to an effective one-dimensional problem along the $z$-axis.
+This reduction is introduced as a compact model for the RF-to-optical transduction chain.
+Given the present cold-atom configuration with strongly suppressed Doppler and collisional broadening, transit-time effects are not treated here as a separate dominant broadening mechanism~\cite{SWM-2,SWM-2.5,BBR-1,BBR-3}.
+The residual contribution of such motion-induced effects is absorbed into the effective coherence-linewidth parameters.
+Therefore, the field evolution satisfies

 where $n_\text{L}$ is the refractive index of the light field (L) at frequency $\omega_{\text{L}}$ and $c$ is the speed of light.
-For convenience, we now define an effective interaction length $L_\text{eff}$ to absorb the longitudinal density variation and the spatial overlap of the driving fields.
+For compactness, we further introduce an overlap-weighted effective length $L_\text{eff}$ to collect the longitudinal density profile together with the spatial overlap of the participating fields along the propagation axis.
 Let $N_0 = N\left( 0 \right) $ denote the peak density at the cloud center, and then we define